Summary

 Microsoft Licensing Statement (MLS) tab by tab

-License Summary shows the quantities of licenses you purchased by product and version and the entitlements gained through upgrades and Software Assurance.
+License Summary shows the quantities of licences you purchased by product and version, and the entitlements gained through upgrades and Software Assurance.
 Remember that it does not include OEM purchases, ISV, SPLA, CSP and MPSA.

-License Agreements tab lists all the agreements you signed, with the name of the business entity that signed the agreement, the agreement number, stop and start dates, and the entity's location.
+The License Agreements tab lists all the agreements you signed, with the name of the business entity that signed the agreement, the agreement number, start and stop dates, and the entity's location.

 FAQ and Glossary tab explains terms used in the MLS.